mhardik003/LLaMA-Factory/README_kathai.md

     * The current code removes all the parts of the prompt which has both text and visual tokens and then returns just the newly generated tokens
     * How do we pass the length of the visual tokens so we can add those vectors to the generated_tokens
 * Need to add a linear layer to convert the visual tokens dimensions being output to the motion vector dimension.
+* Change the masking strategy in the dataloader